OceanicExchanges/beautiful-jekyll/mx/resultados.md

 ---

-## Los resultados comenzarán a publicarse a la brevedad
+## Los resultados comenzarán a publicarse a la brevedad.